mdr/mash/quick-reference-guide.md

 * `!{gnome-open ${file}}` - or entire Mash fragments inside a `${}` region
 * `ls | first | !nano` - run a process as a function

 By default, Mash is in "Mash" mode.
-If a command line is prefixed with `!`, the entire line is interpreted as a Mish command.
+If a command line starts or ends with `!`, the entire line is interpreted as a Mish command.
 If `!` is issued by itself as a command, then Mash toggles into Mish by default.